 Now, of course, you’ll have to update your course from time to time, both to keep your existing students and to get new ones, but the core work will be done.
 And that’s what I call productivity!
 It’s not about getting as much done as possible – and get exhausted, but about getting the most out of as fewer work hours as possible!
 And that, from the comfort of your home!

 How Much Work Does It Take to Create An Online Course?

 Now, creating a course does take hard work.
 However, contrary to what you may be thinking, you don’t need lots of time, but a very focused work.
 The more focused, the better.
 Why?
 Because it’s much easier to create a course from the beginning until the end if you’re working on it almost non-stop.
 Once you’re in the creativity flow, stay on it!

 There’s a way for you to test if your online course idea is going to be successful, but how do you test an online course without making the previous work, that is, creating the whole course?
 Well, you could write and record the first lessons, create a small group of students who know that you’re testing the course with them – for a smaller price.
 As you advance with the course, you can keep on creating more and more lessons, based on your students’ feedback.

 I have never done it this way as a teacher, but I’ve joined a couple of “testing courses” as a student and the experience was fantastic!
 The teacher was more than open to hearing our thoughts, and she would change her course accordingly.
 And the best of all this?
 We got access to all her future course updates, which were much more expensive, by the way!

-If you’d like to start creating your first online course, check out this easy 6-step strategy and feel free to download this free Content Outline Worksheet!
+If you’d like to start creating your first online course, check out this easy 6-step strategy to start writing content for your online course.